esphome/esphome-docs/web-api/index.rst

 Switches have the exact same properties as a binary sensor in the state reporting aspect, but they additionally support setting states with the ``turn_on``, ``turn_off`` and ``toggle`` methods.

 Each of these is quite self explanatory.
-Creating a POST request to ``/switch/dehumidifer/turn_on`` would for example result in the component called "Dehumidifer" to be turned on.
+Creating a POST request to ``/switch/dehumidifier/turn_on`` would for example result in the component called "Dehumidifier" to be turned on.
 The server will respond with a 200 OK HTTP return code if the call succeeded.

 Light